Micg25/Youtube-api-video-downloader-with-requests/README.md

 # Youtube-video-downloader-with-requests
-An api that allows you to download youtube videos by just having the url, consult the read me for more specific info
+An api that allows you to download youtube videos by just having the url.
+In order to make it works open the get_google_stream_URL first and replace the url variable with the url of the video you want to download, start the code, this will create a "Stream.txt" file, open it and get the URL based on what format or quality you want to download the video (or only the audio) with.
+Get this Url and open the "video downloader with request.py" code, put your user agent and put the url that you copied before in the url variable.
+Start the code and the video will be downloaded.